 Here’s an example of how you can showcase the information about your existing clients.
 Or potential ones in the case of releasing a new product or entering new markets.
 The good idea is to show this information as pie charts and illustrate them with simple icons.

 Many professionals and businesses have learned how important customer experience is to success and your bottom line.
-Communicate your new CX strategy or changes in it to your team in easy-to-follow way to be sure everyone’s on the same page.
+Communicate your new CX strategy or changes to your team in an easy-to-follow way to ensure everyone’s on the same page.

 Design tip: better split statistical data into several charts, don’t use too many indexes in one chart.

 No matter how awesome your product or service is (and we are sure it is 🙂 ), acknowledging your competitors is a must-do task.
 As Jean Baudrillard said: ‘Information can tell us everything.
 It has all the answers.

 Organizing your competitors’ product features inside a table will allow you to see their weak points and underline your strengths.